NASA moon-mapping mission to come to a crashing end

 "In my wildest dreams, I could not have imagined that this mission would have gone any better than it has," she said, adding that NASA will be getting $8 million or $9 million back from the mission's $471 million budget.

-The spacecraft will hit the surface at about 3,760 miles per hour (6,120 kph).
+The spacecraft will hit the surface at about 3,760 miles per hour.
 No pictures are expected because the region will be dark at the time of impact, but a sister spacecraft circling the moon, NASA's Lunar Reconnaissance Orbiter, will attempt to survey the crash site.